DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Materials and Methods

 with mass matrix $M_{ij} = \int_{\Omegacomp} \varphi_j \varphi_i \, dx $, stiffness matrix $A_{ij} = \int_{\Omegacomp} \nabla \varphi_j \cdot \nabla\varphi_i \, dx$, and load vector $b_i = \int_{\Omegacomp} f \varphi_i \, dx$, for $i,j = 1, 2, ..., n$. \end{proposition} As \eqref{eq:elliptic_minimizer} shows, $\cell$ imposes a penalty on the gradient of the projected function, facilitating control over the smoothness of the estimates of the population gradient and its curvature.
 We provide a proof of Proposition~\ref{prop:elliptic_projection_minimizer} in \S\ref{apx:proof}.

 The algorithm for approximating the curvature $C$ of the population boundary of $u$ entails three applications of \eqref{eq:elliptic_projection} using the numerical scheme \eqref{eq:elliptic_scheme}: \textit{(i)} we obtain a smoother representation of the cell population, denoted $\hat{u}$, by setting $f = u$ in \eqref{eq:elliptic_projection} since sharp gradients will destroy the estimates of the normal and curvature in the next steps; \textit{(ii)} we set $f = \nabla \hat{u}$ and normalize the result according to \eqref{eq:normalized_normal} to get $\hat{n}$; \textit{(iii)} setting $f = \nabla \cdot \hat{n}$, we get the approximate curvature $\hat{C} \in V_h$ by solving \eqref{eq:elliptic_projection} a third and final time.
 To get the curvature for all cell types for which \eqref{eq:young-laplace} is to be imposed, we perform the three steps for each such population separately.
+For voxels containing mixed cell types, we make use of the pragmatic convention that the ``first'' cell in the voxel determines the cell type for the purpose of evaluating the population curvature.
+This is also the cell that is next to move according to the first-in, first-out principle detailed in the next section.
 To get the curvature between two populations of phenotype $k$ and $l$ we use the average $\hat{C} = 0.5 \times (\hat{C}_k + \hat{C}_l)$ before applying \eqref{eq:young-laplace} lest we introduce a discretization bias. \algref{elliptic_proj} summarizes the elliptic projection procedure.

 {

 }